Study on the Path of Living Inheritance of Non-related Himalayan Mural Painting: Taking Sichuan Institute of Nationalities as an Example

 Abstract

-As an important part of China's intangible cultural heritage, thangka murals contain profound historical and cultural value and unique artistic charm.
-The purpose of this paper is to study the living inheritance path of thangka murals and explore how to effectively protect and inherit this valuable heritage in modern society.
+As an important part of China's intangible cultural heritage, Himalayan murals contain profound historical and cultural value and unique artistic charm.
+The purpose of this paper is to study the living inheritance path of Himalayan murals and explore how to effectively protect and inherit this valuable heritage in modern society.
 Through the in-depth analysis of Sichuan Institute of Nationalities in four aspects, namely, cultivation and protection of inheritors, cultural dissemination and publicity, industrialization and marketization, as well as social participation and aesthetic education and infiltration, a set of comprehensive living inheritance strategies is proposed.
 Firstly, it emphasizes on ensuring the complete inheritance of skills through the establishment of a sound mechanism for the transfer of skills.
-Secondly, various forms such as exhibitions and multimedia are utilized to expand the influence of thangka fresco art and increase public awareness and interest.
-At the same time, it promotes the integration of thangka mural art with tourism and cultural creative industries, promotes its market-oriented development and improves economic benefits.
-Finally, emphasize the importance of public education and aesthetic infiltration, and mobilize the strength of all sectors of society through a variety of ways to participate in the protection and inheritance of thangka murals.
-The research in this paper provides theoretical support and practical guidance for the living inheritance of non-heritage thangka murals, aiming to promote this cultural treasure in the modern society with new vitality and vigor.
+Secondly, various forms such as exhibitions and multimedia are utilized to expand the influence of Himalayan fresco art and increase public awareness and interest.
+At the same time, it promotes the integration of Himalayan mural art with tourism and cultural creative industries, promotes its market-oriented development and improves economic benefits.
+Finally, emphasize the importance of public education and aesthetic infiltration, and mobilize the strength of all sectors of society through a variety of ways to participate in the protection and inheritance of Himalayan Mural.
+The research in this paper provides theoretical support and practical guidance for the living inheritance of non-heritage Himalayan murals, aiming to promote this cultural treasure in the modern society with new vitality and vigor.

 Keywords

-Non-heritage Thangka Murals; Living Heritage; Industrialisation; Non-heritage Protection
+Himalayan Art; Living Heritage; Industrialisation; Non-heritage Protection

 References